Don't want the long explanation?

 | Enterprise Application | Service Principal |

-- App Registration → describes the application
+- App Registration → what the app is

-One application definition can exist in many tenants.
+One application can live in many tenants.

 Each tenant gets its own Enterprise Application.